jaredfaris/ootrain/write/01_slide.md

 ## Your mother doesn't work here to do it for you. ##
 <br /><br />
 * Delete unused code.
 You can get it back from SVN if you ever need to.
-* Remove comments that don't describe funtionality.
+* Remove comments that don't describe functionality.
 Nobody needs to see ancient method sigs.
 * Remove unused files from the solution and SVN.
 Be heartless to orphaned code.
 * When you are done writing code, review and refactor it.
 All code can use extra love.
 * If you are modifying old code spend a few minutes to clean it up before you commit.